 I have written about the features of SGBs in India.
 You can read it to understand the details.
 But for a reminder, here is a refresher below:

-These are issued by the Reserve Bank of Indian (RBI) on behalf of the Indian government (to know more, check additional details via RBI’s site link).
+These are issued by the Reserve Bank of India (RBI) on behalf of the Indian government (to know more, check additional details via RBI’s site link).

 SGBs are issued through limited period offers that are open about 5-6 times a year (read more about the Sovereign Gold Bond schedule in India).
 At the time of opening of subscription, the investors have to pay the issue price of the series.
 The golds bonds are issued several times a year by the RBI in different tranches that are priced at different levels – based on the simple average closing price (published by the India Bullion and Jewellers Association Ltd or IBJA) for gold of 999 purity of the last three working days of the week preceding the subscription period.
 To know more about the historical issue prices of these bonds since the start of SGB gold bonds in 2015, please refer to the detailed post titled Gold Bond Issue Price History (Since 2015).